How to Begin a Career in Administration

 What Qualifications Do You Need to Work in Administration?

-As well as these three areas of preferred qualification, many universities such as Birmingham City University or the University of Hertfordshire offer a BA in Business Administration.
-As you’d expect, this qualification gives you experience in all relevant aspects of admin and many courses give the opportunity for a placement year.
+It’s also worth considering whether you’d like to take a course in Business Administration.
+As you’d expect, this qualification gives you experience in all relevant aspects of admin and many administration courses give the opportunity for a placement year.
 This placement year allows you to apply what’s learnt in the classroom to a relevant, useful year in the industry.

 What Kind of Person is Suited to a Job in Admin?